January Prototype of the Month

 January POM: Rachel Matattal

-Congratulations to Tyler for being November’s Prototype of the Month!
-Tyler’s dedication and positive energy make him a standout member of our community, and we’re so proud to celebrate him and his journey.
-Below, he shares his experience with Prototype, what drives him, and the goals that keep him motivated.
+Congratulations to Rachel for being January's Prototype of the Month!
+Below, she shares his experience with Prototype, what drives her, and the goals that keep her motivated.

 1.)
 Share your experience at Prototype